davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.disk/index.md

 After you have completed the homework, use the following to submit your work on Canvas.
 There are two options to submit your work.

 1. If you pushed all your code to a Github repository.
 Make sure your repo is public, and simply submit the URL to your repo on Canvas.
-2. Alternatively, you can zip up all your files (minus the `.class` files) and submit the `.zip` file on Canvas.
+2. Alternatively, you can zip up all your files and submit the `.zip` file on Canvas.
 3. You may submit as often as you'd like before the deadline.
 I will grade the most recent copy.

 #### Credits

 Written by David Chiu.
-2024.
+2025.